AIrjen/OneButtonPrompt/user_guides/my_first_generation.md

 As a "Subject Type" I select "humanoid", as the Realistic Vision model likes to generate humans.

 For "Artists" I select "photograph".
 This is a list of photography artists.
 However "fashion" is also a good option here.
 I can also recommend "none", so no artist is generated at all
+When using Photograph artists, there is a very high chance of getting a portrait image.

-As "Type of image" I select "photograph", so that it will always default to a portait image.
+As "Type of image" I select "photograph", so that it will always default to a portrait image.

 ![image](https://github.com/AIrjen/OneButtonPrompt/assets/130234949/928ba5ee-800c-4937-a641-595d6357af1c)